Home > Yoga

 Yoga Sutras 1.2

-The practice of Yoga focuses the mind and body in eliciting the relaxation response to relieve oneself from physical and mental stress and achieve equilibrium of the body, mind and soul.
-Union with this unchanging reality liberates the spirit from all sense of separation, freeing it from the illusions of time, space and causation.
+The practice of Yoga focuses the mind and body in eliciting the relaxation response to relieve oneself from physical and mental stress and achieve equilibrium of the body, mind, and soul.
+Union with this unchanging reality liberates the spirit from all sense of separation, freeing it from the illusions of time, space, and causation.

 Preventive Value

-• Yoga helps to bring natural order and balance to the neuro-hormones and
+- Yoga helps to bring natural order and balance to the neuro-hormones and metabolism in the body.

-• At the same time, these exercises improve endocrine metabolism, thus
+- At the same time, these exercises improve endocrine metabolism, thus providing you with a preventive shield.

 Curative Value

-• Yogic postures activate the energies that have accumulated and stagnated in the
+- Yogic postures activate the energies that have accumulated and stagnated in the energy pockets of the body.
+Since left inert, these energies create various ailments.

 Pranayam